 In compliance with the Paperwork Reduction Act (PRA) (44 U.S.C.
-3501 et seq.), this document announces that EPA is planning to submit a request to renew an existing approved Information Collection Request (ICR) to the Office of Management and Budget (OMB).
-This ICR is scheduled to expire on June 30, 2006.
-Before submitting the ICR to OMB for review and approval, EPA is soliciting comments on specific aspects of the proposed information collection as described below.
+3501 et seq.), this document announces that the EPA is planning to submit a request to renew an existing approved Information Collection Request (ICR) to the Office of Management and Budget (OMB).
+This ICR is scheduled to expire on April 30, 2012.
+Before submitting the ICR to the OMB for review and approval, the EPA is soliciting comments on specific aspects of the proposed information collection as described below.

 Submit your comments, identified by Docket ID number OAR-2002-0091, by one of the following methods:

 - http://www.regulations.gov: Follow the on-line instructions for submitting comments.

 - Mail: Environmental Protection Agency, EPA Docket Center (EPA/DC), Air and Radiation Docket, Mail Code 6102T, 1200 Pennsylvania Avenue, NW., Washington, DC 20460.